mierdev/codemon/README.md

 MONGODB_URI=mongodb+srv://mongouser:mongoischaos@gamecluster.8wtssss.mongodb.net/?retryWrites=true&w=majority&appName=GameCluster
 MONGODB_DB=codemon
 ```
 *We are aware that this is an unsafe approach.
 We will only keep the keys here during the hackathon event.
-Once the winners are announcent, we will change are project to be completely local again.*
+Once the winners are announced, we will change are project to be completely local again.*

 ## Usage